Marina Pombar: Life in Mexico

 Pombar moved to Mexico in 1971, not long before her 30th birthday.
 Before and in addition to sculpture, she has been involved in a number of projects and activities, stating as a youth that she gets bored easily, and today still works constantly.

 She worked as a translator for various Mexican government agencies and ran the Centro Dinámico de Idiomas language school in Mexico City from 1975 to 1985.
 In the latter 1980s, she started a gym in her home in Tamaulipas as a hobby.
 Soon someone asked her to train them and she eventually became certified in both the US and Tamaulipas as a fitness instructor.
-She founded the Women to Women, Professioal Health and Fitness Center in Ciudad Victoria, Tamaulipas in 1985 which she ran until 1991.
+She founded the Women to Women, Professional Health and Fitness Center in Ciudad Victoria, Tamaulipas in 1985 which she ran until 1991.
 Here she worked almost exclusively with women, noting that many felt "dead" by the age of forty.
-In 1991, she moved the business to the Polanco neighborhood in Mexico City after her divorce, making it a mixed sex gym, working with many men with sedentary computer/desk jobs.
+In 1991, she moved the business to the Polanco neighborhood in Mexico City after her divorce, making it a mixed-sex gym, working with many men with sedentary computer/desk jobs.
 At its peak, the business had 245 clients but her breast cancer battle in this decade caused her to lose the business.

 Her interest in physical structure/fitness and psychology has led her to regularly give talks on health in Mexico City.
 It has also led to studies in justice and criminality studies.
 Combing these with psychology and art, she has made herself an expert in physiognomy, focusing on the face in particular.
 This is not a well-developed field in Mexico, so she was worked training public officials and presented af various psychology conferences in Mexico.
 She has been consulted to analyze faces of notable suspects, political candidates and other famous people.